-Radon is everywhere.
-There are some areas of the UK where the geology results in higher radon levels, but even in these areas, most homes will not have a problem.
-The National Radiological Protection Board has produced maps to show the extent of the problem.
-The only way to know whether a property has elevated levels is to perform a radon test.
+There are some areas of the UK that have higher radon levels than others, but even in these area.
+The National Radiological Protection Board has produced maps to indicate levels across the UK.
+The only way to know whether a property has elevated levels is to undertake a radon test.

 Because of the effects of wind and temperature, the air pressure in buildings is usually lower than the air pressure in the soil beneath them.
 This causes air from the soil to enter the house through cracks and gaps in the floor or walls.
 This air contains radon gas, and in areas where radon levels in the soil are quite high, indoor radon levels can rise above the Action Level.

 Radon can also affect workplaces in the same way as houses.
 There is legislation to ensure that concentrations are reduced to an acceptable level.
 This is administered by the either the Health & Safety Executive, or the Environmental Health Officer.